-If you use a footpath outside your business for seating, displaying goods or advertising signs on a footpath you will need a local laws permit from the Council.
+Additionally, if you use a footpath outside your business for seating, displaying goods or advertising signs, you will need a local laws permit from the Council.

 Once you have approval from each regulation that applies to your business, you're allowed to operate.